 Attractions | Business Opportunities | Industry | Amenities | History | Quick Facts

-With a population of more than 117,312, Kelowna is the largest city in British Columbia’s Okanagan Valley.
+With a population of approximately 127,500, Kelowna is the largest city in British Columbia’s Okanagan Valley.
 Bordering Okanagan Lake, Kelowna is well known for its hot summers and temperate winters.

 Kelowna boasts all the amenities of a major city: fine dining, unique shops and vibrant culture yet orchards and vineyards thrive within a 10-minute drive of the downtown core.
 Spectacular vistas await those ready to explore.
 A delightful day can be spent sampling the award-winning wares of our numerous internationally-acclaimed wineries, while several championship golf courses draw enthusiasts from all parts of the globe.

 Situated on the eastern shore of Okanagan Lake mid-way between Penticton in the south and Vernon in the north, Kelowna residents and tourists alike find the lake offers wonderful opportunities for boating, swimming or fishing.
 The nearby mountains attract hikers, skiers and outdoor enthusiasts of all descriptions.
 Three major ski hills are within a one-hour drive.